GENERAL INFORMATION: 503-823-7404

 Construction & Design

 A.E.
 Doyle designed the four-bowl Benson Bubbler.
-Doyle is the noted architect of the Multnomah County Library, Multnomah Falls Lodge and Portland's PGE Park.
+Doyle is the noted architect of the Multnomah County Library, Multnomah Falls Lodge and Multnomah Stadium (now known as Providence Park).

 Although most bubblers were made by local foundries, two bubblers were made by students at Benson High School.
 In 1975, the cost to make a bubbler had skyrocketed and, in an effort to save money, the city asked the principal of Benson High whether his foundry students might want to take on the task.
 They were excited to try their hand at bubbler construction and eagerly agreed.